 The mission of Interference Archive is to explore the relationship between cultural production and social movements.
-This work manifests in an open stacks archival collection, publications, a study center, and public programs including as exhibitions, workshops, talks, and screenings, all of which encourage critical and creative engagement with the rich history of social movements.
+This work manifests in an open stacks archival collection, publications, a study center, and public programs including exhibitions, workshops, talks, and screenings, all of which encourage critical and creative engagement with the rich history of social movements.

 Through our programming, we use this cultural ephemera to animate histories of people mobilizing for social transformation.
 We consider the use of our collection to be a way of preserving and honoring histories and material culture that is often marginalized in mainstream institutions.